JETZT (party): Ideology and platform

-After the launch of the party, Die Presse described it as an answer to the Greens' failure to "take the left-wing populist course Pilz recommended," and "at the same time a political experiment. ...
+After the launch of the party, Die Presse described it as an answer to the Greens' failure to "take the left-wing populist course Peter Pilz recommended," and "at the same time a political experiment. ...
 Socio-politically the movement is clearly left ...
 On the other hand, when it comes to the topic of "Migration and Asylum", the initiative should be classified on the right."
 They emphasised Pilz's outspoken opposition to "Political Islam", which he described as a greater threat to Austria than right-wing populism.

 The Pilz List has been compared to German party The Left, which is often classified as left-wing populist.
 Political scientist Reinhard Heinisch stated that the Pilz list could occupy space in the "left-wing populist area" which has opened up due to the "rightward drift" of other parties on the left.
 He stated the party could target "older, male, left-wing segments of the electorate with a critical emphasis on social issues and immigration and Islam, who may currently feel less wooed by the Greens."

 By design, the party did not have a binding platform or party line; during the 2017 election campaign, the party's website stated, "Our candidates are our programmes."
 During the 2017 election campaign, Kurier listed the "most important points" of the Pilz platform as: